microsoft/qsharp/katas/content/superposition/all_basis_vectors/solution.md

 ### Solution

-As we've seen in task 1.3, to prepare a superposition of all basis vectors on 2 qubits we need to apply a Hadamard gate to each of the qubits.
+As we've seen in the 'Superposition of all basis vectors on two qubits' task, to prepare a superposition of all basis vectors on 2 qubits we need to apply a Hadamard gate to each of the qubits.

 It seems that the solution for the general case might be to apply a Hadamard gate to every qubit as well.
 Let's check the first few examples: